 With great lightning and thunder Mephistopheles and other devils are seen on the stage with Mephistopheles showing the way to reach Doctor Faustus.

 Wagner expresses to the audience that the end is near for his master and he is ready for the final journey.
 So, Faustus gives everything he has to Wagner by writing a will claiming that Wagner is the sole possessor of all his properties.
-During his final day, Faustus is seen dining and making merry with the three scholars.
+On his final day, Faustus is seen dining and making merry with the three scholars.
 It is at this moment and at his last day of time he summons the Helen of Troy.
 As the scholars exit, an Old Man comes in to warn the doctor.
 He asks the doctor to repent and states that God will always do well for those who think of Him.
 However, the thoughts of Faustus are fixed towards damnation and thinks it is too late.

 The Old Man exits and Faustus contemplates on the sins he has done.
 Mephistopheles warns Faustus to not vary with the pact or else he will tear the body of the doctor.
 Threatened by Mephistopheles, Faustus asks the devil to torment the Old Man who created a delusion of happiness in his mind.
 However, Mephistopheles clearly states that the Old Man is pure of heart and soul, and such individuals cannot be harmed by devils.
 Unable to get his first request, Doctor Faustus asks to summon Helen of Troy so that he can forget all that has happened and live in bliss for the remainder of his time.
 Mephistopheles is happy to conjure the spirit of Helen of Troy and Faustus is seen to be amused and filled with pleasure by the sight of her.